khomkrity/map-typescript/README.md

 # map-typescript

-Applying typescript with a simple web application
+Applying typescript with a simple web application displaying random two coordinates within a map with some info (asumming they're user and company)

 ## Prerequisites